Death by Dangerous Driving Compensation Guide 2021

-The degree of contribution to the criminal activity is beyond a negligible;
+- The degree of contribution to the criminal activity is beyond negligible;

-The main difference it that ‘careless driving’ of a driving standard below that of a ‘prudent motorist’ with no obligation for the CPS to establish any actual or risk of injury giving rise to death.
+The main difference is that ‘careless driving’ is of a driving standard below that of a ‘prudent motorist’ with no obligation for the CPS to establish any actual or risk of injury giving rise to death.

-But for a charge, the standard has be be ‘far below’ and that there is an obvious risk that by the driver’s actions, there is a risk that personal injury or death may result by his or her actions.
+But for a charge, the standard has to be ‘far below’ and that there is an obvious risk that by the driver’s actions, there is a risk that personal injury or death may result from his or her actions.

 Examples of Careless Driving:

 - Driving too close to another vehicle

 - Driving through a red light by mistake